KennethanCeyer/pg-calendar/README.md

 $ npm test
 ```

-## Overview
+## :beer: Overview

-See our features which we are supported.
+See our features which we are supported

-- Responsive and mobile friendly display.
+- Responsive and mobile friendly display
-- Multiple range datepicker support.
+- Multiple range datepicker support
-- Scheduling calendar support.
+- Scheduling calendar support
-- Input type controller support.
+- Input type controller support
-- The toggle controll each of date buttons are supported.
+- The toggle controll each of date buttons are supported
-- You can disable specific dates.
+- You can disable specific dates
-- Multiple languages are supported, (en, ko, fr, ch, de, jp, pt, da, pl, es, fa, it, cs, uk, ru).
+- Multiple languages are supported, (en, ko, fr, ch, de, jp, pt, da, pl, es, fa, it, cs, uk, ru)
-- Theme system supports (light, dark, blue).
+- Theme system supports (light, dark, blue)

-## Contributors
+## :octocat: Contributors

 We welcome your support, You can support to notice by send me github issue or using gitter.